 Second pass.

 In the first pass we keep 0 as before.
-In the second pass there are some back faces, where the ≥ depth test fails like with out leftmost volume before.
-But there are also some back faces, where there is scene geometry before them, ie where the ≥ depth test will pass.
+In the second pass, there are some back faces where the ≥ depth test fails like with our leftmost volume before.
+But there are also some back faces where there is scene geometry before them, i.e., where the ≥ depth test will pass.
 These fragments we render and the fragment shader will color in the illuminated scene part.

 Consider the bottom-right volume.